patrickballantyne/patrickballantyne.github.io/AssignmentPortfolio.md

    3) Learned how to enhance the visual appearance of graphs by playing with some of the extended features within matplotlib.pyplot

-   The final model output can be seen below:
+   A gif of the final model output can be seen below:

    <p align="center">
   <img width="600" height="600" src="final_model_output.gif">